puzzlehunt/gsmgio-5btc-puzzle/README.md

 Ok kid, on the highway, let put it in the worst gear.
 ```

-It's unclear how to use X 2 S H 4 Y 0 Q B 15.
-It was observed that S=32 and B=(4i)^2=-16.
+It is unclear how to use X 2 S H 4 Y 0 Q B 15, but it was observed that S is Klingon numbers 2+(5*6)=32 and BV80605001911AP is a model of Intel i5 processor, hence B=(5i-i)^2=(4i)^2=-16.
-With that hints (2name, 3Moon, 4How so mate), you can solve the rest.
+Using the other hints (2name, 3Moon, 4How so mate), you can decrypt the next phase.
 The password is a concatenation of 7 parts.
-The first part is already known - causality.
+The first part is causality.

 ![phase3.png](./phase3.png)